vvswift/Loader/README.md

 - Locally sign and run it

 After 3 minutes, start.sh deletes all client files from disk.
 The client continues running in a detached background child process.

+---

+🚫 Disclaimer

+This repository is provided for educational purposes only and intended for authorized security research.
+Use of these materials in unauthorized or illegal activities is strictly prohibited.

+---